Genealogy Presentations

 Land and census records do more than document where an ancestor lived.
 Learn to read them together to build and test a genealogical hypothesis, demonstrated through a Tennessee and Missouri case study.

-Reading Between the Lines: Identifying Hidden Evidence in Probate Records
+Reading Between the Lines: Finding Hidden Evidence in Probate Records

 Skill Level: Advanced Beginner–Intermediate